 Leucadendron

-Taxonomy
+Taxonomy ID: 23677

 Leucadendron is a genus of about 80 species of flowering plants in the family Proteaceae, endemic to South Africa, where they are a prominent part of the fynbos ecoregion and vegetation type.
 This bushy evergreen shrub grows to about 1.5m tall and has dark green leaves with broad cream-white to buff-yellow edges that turn coral pink in cooler temperatures during autumn.
 From autumn to spring, it produces flowerheads with red bracts.
 Leucadendron 'Safari Sunset' is a favorite of florists and gardeners.
 It is an award-winning, multi-stemmed evergreen shrub with rich, deep-red bracts forming at the tips of exceptionally long stems in late summer.
 Pruning will help maintain its dense, bushy habit.

-How to care for Leucadendron
+How difficult is it to take care of Leucadendron

 Caring for Leucadendron is a breeze, as it is highly adaptable and forgiving to minor neglect.